Mining in India: Background

-Mining plays an important role in Indian industry, which contributes about 3% of the GDP in 1990s, and about 2% of the GDP now.
+Mining plays an important role in Indian industry, which contributes about 3% of the GDP in the 1990s, and about 2% of the GDP now.
 Goa, a state of India, has 1000 million tonnes of iron ore reserves and thereby has a strong mining industry.
 It exports about 30 million tonnes of iron ore annually.
 In the early 21 century, the demand of iron ore from China increased in a dramatic speed, accordingly, the export of iron ore from Goa increased.
 Meanwhile, Indian government loosened the regulation on iron ore trading.
 These aspects, along with other factors like spot contract, resulted in the doubled export of iron ore between 2005 and 2010.

 In order to maintain the sustainability of mining, the Indian government set up a series of regulations included in Act of Parliament in 1987.
 According to Act of Parliament, mining companies had to obtain the lease for 20 years in maximum from the Indian Government, otherwise, their mining behaviors were not allowed.

 CSR and Mineral Foundation of Goa

 When it comes to the corporate social responsibility (CSR), Indian government encouraged companies to take discrete corporate social actions.
 According to Companies Act 2013 of India, every company was required to invest 2% of their net profit in social program annually.
 Discrete corporate social actions means corporate social actions are not a part of the core strategy in companies, so companies are more likely to take social actions by setting up their own foundation.

-Mineral Foundation of Goa (MFG) is a non-profit organization that founded by 16 mine operators on December 12, 2000.
+Mineral Foundation of Goa (MFG) is a non-profit organization that founded by 16 mine operators on 12 December 2000.
 The main purpose of MFG is to implement their social responsibility by helping communities and residents near the mining area in various ways.
 Their most common take was to invest in social and environmental projects, such as environmental sustainability, healthcare and educational support.
 For instance, MFG totally invested Rs.
 10 crores in environmental sustainability project between 2000 and 2010.
 In some ways, they contributed a lot to the society through these projects, such as creating ponds, donating books and equipment to the schools.
 However, MFG was unwilling to give further support to maintain their results.
 On the other hand, farmers preferred to receive money from mining companies, whereas mining companies wanted to provide technical assistance.